Are you ready to enjoy the best Augie Simoncini because you like unique street riding style?

 In here, you get a quick look at Augie’s Fiend BMX and Animal Bikes bike build.

-Unfortunately, he does not go into details about what some parts are, but if you are in the BMX scene for a little while, you can guess some of the products easily.
+Unfortunately, he does not go into details about some parts, but if you are in the BMX scene for a while, you can guess the products easily.

 I do not know if his signature BMX street frame from Fiend is ever coming back, but if it does, make sure you grab it, as it may not last long.